What is Multi-trauma or Polytrauma?

 - Your loved ones breathing will be supported by additional oxygen via an oxygen mask, or Non- Invasive Ventilation(NIV) or BIPAP ventilation, however your loved one may be on a Ventilator (Breathing Machine) and have a Breathing Tube (Endotracheal tube) inserted into their airway.
 Most Multi- Traumas are in an induced Coma and therefore require mechanical ventilation with a Ventilator (Breathing Machine).
 Multi Trauma can also lead to Tracheostomy insertion Tracheostomy ventilation

-- If your loved one has a head or brain injury he or she may require Intracranial Pressure Monitoring, which basically monitors the pressure in your loved ones head
+- If your loved one has a head injury or brain injury he or she may require Intracranial Pressure Monitoring, which basically monitors the pressure in your loved ones head

 - Your loved one will be receiving intravenous fluids via several intravenous cannula’s or Central Venous Lines(central line or CVC).
 A Urinary Catheter is used to monitor urine output and a Nasogastric Tubes will be used to rest the intestine if this has been injured or if your loved one requires ventilation.